daos-stack/daos/src/client/dfs/dfs-progressive-layout.md

 - If target_nr < 1000, disable progressive layout.
 - In this case, use the default DFS file class behavior (GX-style sharding selected by existing DAOS logic).
+- For testing only, set `DFS_PL_BYPASS_TARGET_LIMIT=1` to bypass the 1000-target gate while keeping the default-selection requirement unchanged.

 The 1000-target threshold is an initial value and should be validated with performance and rebuild benchmarks.